|Fees||Look up fees|

 Intended learning outcomes

-To provide broad understanding of environmental, social and development issues in Africa.
+- Differentiate environmental, social and development perspectives and issues in Africa;

 - Understand contemporary challenges facing Africans in their historical, political, and environmental context.